Taylor Davidson · Donation Commerce

 by Taylor Davidson · 03 Sep 2024

-Many of the financial modeling products on Foresight are priced at fixed prices ranging from $74 to over $400 USD, I also offer a number of products for free with the option for people to donate what they want (also called"pay-what-you-want" products).
+Many of the financial modeling products on Foresight are priced at fixed prices ranging from $74 to over $400 USD, but most of the products are free with the option for people to donate what they want (also called"pay-what-you-want" products).

 My goal in starting Foresight was to make it easier and cheaper for people to build better financial models to help them make better business decisions.
 To accomplish that, I’ve always offered a number of products for free, out of a belief that it’s difficult for evaluate and decide on whether a model template will help them without: